jlyonsmith/HowTo/Install_Ubuntu_16.04_LTS_Service_Instance.md

     passwd

+If using a dark themed terminal set the colors in `vi` to be easier to read on a dark background:

+    echo ':color desert' > ~/.vimrc

-Now, fix the prompt as follows:
+Improve the `bash` prompt as follows:

     cd ~
     vi .bashrc

-find the section containing `PS1=` and replace with:
+Find the section containing `PS1=` and replace with:

     if [ "$color_prompt" = yes ]; then
         PS1='[${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]]\n\$'